 1. Plan Ahead

 The holy trinity begins with a very logical step – become a prepper.
 Not a doomsday one, but rather, a meal prepper.
 Iт doesn’t take much to get into the habit of having a meal or two readies ahead of time so you just pop them out and go for it.
 Especially when you have to juggle between work, house chores, and training BJJ.
 Moreover, extend preparation тоyour shopping as well.
 Know what you’ll eat at least a few days in advance and do all the shopping at once.
-That way you cut back on needles time in supermarkets, plus you don’t’ have to figure out what to eat on a day to day basis.
+That way you cut back on needles time in supermarkets, plus you don’t’ have to figure out what to eat on a day-to-day basis.

 2. Prevent Temptations

-This one is very easy to do – just don’t buy stuff that you know don’t fit your Jiu-Jitsu diet plan.
+This one is very easy to do – just don’t buy stuff that you know doesn’t fit your Jiu-Jitsu diet plan.
 Sugar should most certainly be on that list.
 So should any processed foods, especially processed meats and grains.
 Not buying the bad stuff is not hard once you decide to go on a meal plan.
 The most difficult thing is throwing out the stuff you already have lying around.
 Throwing food is never a good idea so you belter stow it away somewhere where you won’t be able to get to it quickly when temptations strike.
 Or, better yet, give it to someone.
 We all have that weird friend that can eat anything and look like they’re a pro athlete.

 3. Plan to Fail

 If you’re looking for the perfect eating plan with no glitches at all, you won’t find it.
 It doesn’t exist.
-Instead, pan to fail with your plan.
+Instead, plan to fail with your plan.
 Accept that you’ll eat a thing or two that’s not on the plan.
 Moreover, you might spend a day of splurging.
 In fact, you should factor in days like this in order to keep you sane.
 Whatever plan you choose to stick to, has to have exceptions and you can enjoy them guilt-free when you know they’re an option.
 If you don’t give yourself some leeway, you’ll most definitely fall off the clean eating bandwagon at some point.

 Foods That Are Actually Good For You